Loisirs 74

 Opening hours

 Year-round subject to snow conditions.
 Road not snow-cleared in winter from Grotte du Diable (1.5 km before pass).
-Occasional closures on summer Tuesday mornings for cycling event.
+Occasional closure on July 7, 2026 (9am-12pm) for cycling event Haute-Savoie Au Sommet.

 Admission